Soon After Midnight: Reception

 A 2015 USA Today article that ranked "all of Bob Dylan's songs" placed "Soon After Midnight" 40th on the list (out of 359), citing it as the "best song" on Tempest and comparing it to Dylan's earlier "Mississippi" as a memorable song on the theme of "lost love".

 Music journalist Patrick Doyle, writing in a 2020 Rolling Stone article on "The 25 Best Bob Dylan Songs of the 21st Century", where it placed 18th, commented on the track's unique, shape-shifting nature.
-He describes it as beginning as "Fifties doo-wop before it turns into a murder ballad" and calls the end result "soulful".
+He describes it as beginning as "Fifties doo-wop before it turns into a murder ballad" and calls the result "soulful".
 Dylan scholar Jochen Markhorst also wrote an online essay in which he greatly expounded on this murder ballad conceit.

 Spectrum Culture included the song on a list of "Bob Dylan's 20 Best Songs of the '10s and Beyond".
 In an article accompanying the list, critic Ian Maxton writes that it "elides the border between tale and metaphor like one of those optical illusions where the picture changes depending on what details you fix your eyes on: it’s both.
 'It’s soon after midnight / And I don’t want nobody but you is maybe the most terrifying line Dylan ever wrote – and all the more so for its tenderness".

 The Big Issue placed it at #67 on a list of the "80 best Bob Dylan songs – that aren't the greatest hits".